 If your stumped on a centerpiece, hit up the garden department at your local hardware store and find a lemon balm plant.
 It’s not only edible, but gives off a lemon scent and is perfect for this time of year.
 Rumor has it, the plant helps you sleep, lessens anxiety, improves memory and repels mosquitos.
 I’m sold.
 The bright green color is beautiful, too.
 I like to use a mirrored tray on my table to reflect all of the light from the chandelier.

 You know when you have something in your home that you appreciate every single day?
-These drapes are one of those items.
+The drapes from Tonic Living are one of those items.
 We had them made for the space so that they could completely block out the light and heat during the warm summer months.
 But they are so well made and I absolutely love them.
 Sadly our chandelier is now longer available.
 I will update our room sources if anything changes.

 WHERE WE GATHER